ryancbutler/Citrix-VAD-LAB/README.md

 3. If you want to license CVAD environment place generated license file in **ansible\roles\license\files**

 ## Deploy
-If you are comfortable with below process `build.sh` handles the below steps
+If you are comfortable with below process `build.sh` handles the below steps.

+**Note:** If you prefer to run many of the tasks asynchronously switch the `ansible-playbook` lines within `build.sh` which will call a seperate playbook.
+This is faster but can consume more resources and less informative output.

 ## Terraform
 1. From the *terraform* directory run `terraform apply --var-file="lab.tfvars"`